pivaldi/blog.piprime.fr/README.md

 The Markdown files & website content are NOT and the copyright belongs to Philippe IVALDI.
 This means normal copyright law applies to that I.e. **don't republish my website without my permission**.

+If you appreciate this project, [☕ Buy Me a Coffee](https://buymeacoffee.com/pivaldi)